BezPowell/Pinopticon.net/content/blog/2020-04-17-solar-system-chart/index.md

 +++
-title = "Scale chart of the solar system planets" date = 2020-04-17 description = "I thought it might be interesting to make an image showing a to-scale diagram of the sun and planets.
-I was anticipating a large image, but was completely unprepared for quite how big it was going to be…" template = "page.html"
+title = "Scale chart of the solar system planets" date = 2020-04-17 description = "A to-scale diagram of the solar system and all 8 planets." template = "page.html"
 [taxonomies]
 categories = ["Uncategorised"]